abhiih404/Collegecomplaint/README.md

 A simple web-based **College Complaint Registration System** that allows students to submit complaints, view submitted issues, and track their status as *Pending* or *Resolved*.

 ## 🚀 Features
-✅ Login Page (with background image)
+✅ Login Page
-✅ Complaint Submission Form (Name, Department, Issue Title, Description)
+✅ Complaint Submission Form
 ✅ View All Submitted Complaints in a Table
 ✅ Toggle Complaint Status — *Resolved* / *Pending*
 ✅ Data Stored Locally using `LocalStorage`